-Figure 18.
-DRS effectiveness test result: cluster imbalance in each 5-minute interval
+Figure 19.
+DPM effectiveness test result: cluster imbalance (green line) and number of hosts powered on by DPM (blue bars) in each 5-minute interval

 In the DRS effectiveness experiment (Figure 18), the cluster started with a high imbalance of 0.345 initially after the VM load change.
 DRS responded within the first 5-minute interval and was able to gradually reduce the cluster imbalance and reach a "Load balanced" state in the 14th interval.
 Note that this amount of time is fairly reasonable because DRS needed to recommend a total of 274 vMotions in order to re-balance the cluster (with approximately 20 vMotions per interval) due to the significant VM load change injected in this test